Design Thinking: Ideation

 How to best structure the ideation phase

 The ideation phase is best structured as a brainstorming workshop.
-There are a number of different steps to the ideation phase that include generating, structuring, selecting and refining ideas before moving onto the prototyping and testing stage.
-A process of how an ideation phase is structured is listed below.
+There are a number of different steps to the ideation phase that includes generating, structuring, selecting and refining ideas before moving onto the prototyping and testing stage.
+The process of how an ideation phase is structured is listed below.

 It’s important that people feel confident and empowered when sharing their ideas within a brainstorming session.
 There should be no criticism of any ideas at this initial stage, the evaluation and criticism of ideas take place at a later stage.
 Rather than becoming fixed on a single idea, it’s best to generate as many ideas as possible and start adding them on post-it notes.

 It’s vital to share all ideas no matter how crazy they may seem—as long as everything relates to the user profile and problems that were defined in the previous stage.
-The reason for this is because people may build on other people’s ideas, or may be inspired to create a more practical idea based off the back of one that may seem outlandish.
+The reason for this is because people may build on other people’s ideas, or maybe be inspired to create a more practical idea based on the back of one that may seem outlandish.

 A useful tip to generate even more ideas is the SCAMPER technique.
 Which stands for Substitute, Combine, Adapt, Modify, Put to others uses, Eliminate, Rearrange.
 This technique can be applied to answers that have already been generated opening up even more ideas.